makesomething-christian/node-template-ex/README.md

 * sequelize
 * Node v11

-<aside class="notice"> The application is ran using the --experimental-modules flag </aside>
+_The application is ran using the --experimental-modules flag_

 It is recommended to use `yarn` for package management.
 Install yarn via

 ```